Learnable Mixed Nash Equilibria are Collectively Rational: Abstract

 \section{Abstract}

 We extend the study of learning in games to dynamics that exhibit \emph{non-asymptotic stability}.
 We do so through the notion of \emph{uniform stability}, which is concerned with equilibria of individually utility-seeking dynamics.
 Perhaps surprisingly, it turns out to be closely connected to economic properties of collective rationality.
-Under mild non-degeneracy conditions and up to strategic equivalence, if a mixed equilibrium is not uniformly stable, then it is not \emph{weakly Pareto optimal}---there is a way for all players to improve by jointly deviating from the equilibrium.
-On the other hand, if it is locally uniformly stable, then the equilibrium must be weakly Pareto optimal.
+Up to strategic equivalence, if a mixed equilibrium is uniformly stable, then it is \emph{weakly Pareto optimal}---there is no way for all players to improve by jointly deviating from the equilibrium---a form of collective rationality that rules out the types of behaviors in the \emph{prisoner's dilemma} or the \emph{tragedy of the commons}.
 Moreover, we show that uniform stability determines the last-iterate convergence behavior for the family of \emph{incremental smoothed best-response dynamics}, used to model individual and corporate behaviors in the markets.
 Unlike dynamics around strict equilibria, which can stabilize to socially-inefficient solutions, individually utility-seeking behaviors near mixed Nash equilibria lead to collective rationality.

 { \textbf{Keywords:} algorithmic game theory, evolutionary dynamics, non-asymptotic stability, last-iterate convergence, smoothed best-response} \extrafootertext{Correspondence to: \texttt{geelon@ucsd.edu} and \texttt{yianma@ucsd.edu}}